Taking Part

 What shall I wear?

-All players need appropriate footwear for the pitch.
-Like any match, we also recommend we wearing shorts and shin pads.
+All players need appropriate footwear for the pitch and we would recommend shin pads.

 What shall I do when I arrive?